pworschischek-aggmag/pypsa-de/README.md

 ## New Config Options

-- `iiasa_database` - Interaction with IIASA database.
+- `iiasa_database` - interaction with IIASA database.
 Specify a database, and `leitmodelle` for demand and co2 emissions data in specific sectors
-- `wasserstoff_kernnetz` - Configure which parts of the Wasserstoff Kernnetz should be included in the model
+- `wasserstoff_kernnetz` - configure which parts of the Wasserstoff Kernnetz should be included in the model
 - `new_decentral_fossil_boiler_ban` - specify in which country and which years to ban fossil boilers
 - `coal_generation_ban` - specify in which country and which years to ban electricity generation from coal
 - `nuclear_generation_ban` - specify in which country and which years to ban electricity generation from nuclear
-- first_technology_occurrence - specify the year form which on specific technologies are available
+- `first_technology_occurrence` - specify the year form which on specific technologies are available
 - `solving:constraints` - specify PyPSA-DE specific limits, e.g. on capacity, trade and generation
 - `co2_budget_DE_source` specify the carbon trajectory for Germany: Following the projections of the Umweltbundestamt (`UBA`) or targeting net zero with the Klimaschutzgesetz(`KSG`)
 - `costs:NEP` and `costs:transmission` - specify which year of the Netzentwicklungsplan should be used as basis for the transmission line costs (`2021,2023`) and if new HVDC links should be built with `overhead` or `underground` cables